Extra 1 ~ A Day in the Museum

 “Well, there’s nothing wrong about eating insta-food, at least from a health-view, it’s more about ethics… at least for me.”

-“Thanks, Kira,” she smiles.
+“Thanks, Kira.”
+She smiles brightly.
 “I prefer to cook rather to buy those pre-made meals.
 And don’t worry about the time it takes, it’s not lost time.
 I enjoy cooking and the meal.”

 “Yeah,” she nods, “that’s why most truck-stops, pull-ins, and stations have real restaurants for the truckers.
 We are those who eat more fresh than the average people…”